LostImbecile/Sparking-Zero-Audio-Modding-Tool/README.md

        - Any amount of .awb files -> extracts their headers
        - Any amount of folders -> injects them in the relevant .awb and .uasset files
        - "--extract" .awb files -> extracts the .awb file content into HCA
        - "--cmd" * -> doesn't ask the user to press enter to exit
+       - "--fixed-size" folders -> maintains awb size and doesn't touch offsets
 - `sub` **AddWavMetadata**: My rough implementation of metadata addition to WAVs
    - **args:**
       - file.wav "Title" "Album" "Artist" "Genre" "Track Number" `[All Mandatory]`